Indonesian National Armed Forces: Uniforms

-On 2 March 2022, the Army unveiled their field uniform with new camo pattern, called as "Loreng Angkatan Darat" (Army camo pattern), that is specific only to the Army.
-This camo is a variant of Multicam based on US Army OCP with local DPM color palette.
+On 2 March 2022, the Army unveiled its field uniform with new camo pattern, called as "Loreng Angkatan Darat" (Army camo pattern), that is specific only to the Army.
+This camo is a variant of MultiCam based on US Army OCP with local DPM color palette.
 A Desert/Arid variant intended to replace the older local Desert DPM Variant are also Present.

+Several high-ranking officials from the Indonesian National Armed Forces Headquarters were seen wearing the latest field service uniforms.